hybrasyl/server/README.md

    should occur automatically).
 5. Copy `lod136.map`, `lod500.map`, and `lod300.map` from your Dark Ages directory (or an
    online archive) into `My Documents\Hybrasyl\world\mapfiles` (which should exist, if you followed the directions above).
+6. Give the control service permission to bind to port 4949 (the default, this can be changed in config.xml): `netsh http add urlacl url=http://+:4949/ user=YOURMACHINENAME\YOURUSERNAME`.
+Substitute your Windows machine name and your username in the command above;
+   e.g. `user=LOURES\baughj`.
-6. Run `Hybrasyl.exe` either from within Visual Studio or as a standalone executable in the `hybrasyl\bin\Debug` folder of your git checkout.
+7. Run `Hybrasyl.exe` either from within Visual Studio or as a standalone executable in the `hybrasyl\bin\Debug` folder of your git checkout.
 This should launch the server.
 You can change any of Hybrasyl’s settings by editing `config.xml` in `My Documents\Hybrasyl`.